 Three more stars are brought in for the "Hollywood Squares" (HS) half of the show.
 The champion will be represented by the X's, the winning MG challenger by the O's.

 This part of the game will be played much like the HS of the original "Match Game/Hollywood Squares Hour" series.
 The first round of HS starts with Player X and turns alternate from there.
-After the first round, the runner-up of the previous round selects first.
+After the first round, Player O would start the second round, Player X the third, Player O the fourth, etc.

 When a player has control of the board, (s)he selects a star and the host asks the star a question.
 After the star gives his/her answer, it's up to the player to determine if the star's answer is right or wrong by saying "I'll agree" or "I'll disagree".

-A correct judgement by the player means (s)he captures the star's square and scores $250.
-An incorrect judgment means the square and the $250 are awarded to the opposing player -- even if it leads to a win for the opposing player.
+A correct judgement by the player means (s)he captures the star's square and scores a randomly determined amount of cash from $250 to $1000.
+An incorrect judgment means the square and the money are awarded to the opposing player -- even if it leads to a win for the opposing player.
 A contestant wins a round by capturing three squares in a row across, down, or diagonally -- or by capturing any five out of the nine squares -- whichever comes first.The first round of HS is worth $1000.
 When a new round starts, the value of that round increases by $1000 (meaning the second round is worth $2000, the third round $3000 and so on).

 The game will continue until the host signals that time is up.
-The player with the most money when time is called will go on to play "The $100,000 Super Match".
+The player with the higher money score when time is called will go on to play "The $100,000 Super Match".

-HS Tiebreaker: If both players have the same amount of money when time is called, the board will be cleared, and the player whose turn is next will pick a square.
+HS Tiebreaker: If both players have the same amount of money when time is called, the board will be cleared and a coin toss will determine who picks a star and plays the tie-breaker question.

 If this player correctly agrees/disagrees with the celebrity, he/she goes on to the Super Match; if incorrect, his/her opponent goes on to the Super Match.